 Clearly, there is a lot of social pressure on people to confirm to particular sexual and beauty ideals.
 The studies by Hakim and Etcoff’s team present a view that is familiar to most people: if you’re ‘attractive’, you can improve your social standing.
 Applied sociologists would ask: so what?
 What do we learn about society that we didn’t know before?
 What are the social consequences of erotic capital and beauty ideals for different groups?
 How do we use this information to contribute to social change?
 Studies that fail to deconstruct the social, cultural and material constraints on the lived experiences of sexuality and beauty reproduce the existing social order.
 Nothing changes.
 The potential of social science is not fulfilled.

 Peter Berger argued that part of the reason why sociology struggles to find legitimacy as a science is because we deal with topics that are familiar to most people – so why would they need our sociological interpretation?
 Our duty as sociologists, Berger argued, is to take apart the familiar and to offer new ways to challenge taken-for-granted social norms.
-On a similar vein, C. Wright Mills argued that:
+On a similar vein, C. Wright Mills argued that the sociological imagination helps us see the relationship between history and biography.

 Unfortunately, Hakim’s notion of erotic capital makes little contribution towards extending the sociological promise, and the same goes for other studies that merely replicate beauty ideals without offering a critical view of what this means for different groups.
 The other works I’ve referenced in this article show the potential for sociology to illuminate understanding of erotic capital as referring to the multiple sexual experiences, actors and social structures which work to maintain, negotiate and challenge what is framed as ‘normal’, ‘sexy’ and ‘beautiful’.

 You can read an excerpt of Hakim’s book in Ask Men, where you can also view photo galleries of women maximising their “erotic-capital” by wearing little clothing to assist the display of their mammary a$$ets.